 The RCAMPO was founded in 1977, when the population of the urbanized area reached 50,000.
 Since its inception, the duties of the RCAMPO have evolved beyond comprehensive growth planning and traffic studies for member jurisdictions.
 It addresses the federal, state, and local transportation planning requirements of the region, while ensuring existing and future expenditures for transportation projects and programs remain based on a comprehensive, cooperative, and continuing planning process.

 The extent of the RCAMPO boundaries are shown in Figure 1-1.
-The RCAMPO consists of nine member agencies, listed below, as well as the unincorporated areas of Black Hawk and the developing areas of Pennington and Meade Counties:
+The RCAMPO consists of four official member agencies listed below.

 - City of Rapid City

 - City of Box Elder

-- City of Piedmont

-- Rapid Transit
+- Meade County

 - Pennington County